Kernel methods for detecting coherent structures in dynamical data: Introduction

-In this work, we show that kernel CCA, when applied to dynamical data, admits a natural interpretation in terms of kernel transfer operators and that the resulting eigenvalue problems are directly linked to methods for the computation of coherent sets.
-In Section~\ref{sec:Prerequisites}, we will briefly introduce transfer operators and review the notion of positive definite kernels and induced Hilbert spaces as well as nonlinear generalizations of covariance and cross-covariance matrices.
+The remainder of this paper is structured as follows: In Section~\ref{sec:Prerequisites}, we will briefly introduce transfer operators and review the notion of positive definite kernels and induced Hilbert spaces as well as nonlinear generalizations of covariance and cross-covariance matrices.
 We will then define empirical RKHS operators and show that diverse algorithms can be formulated as eigenvalue problems involving such operators.
 The relationships between kernel CCA and coherent sets will be studied in Section~\ref{sec:Kernel CCA and coherent sets}.
-Furthermore, we will propose a method called \emph{coherent mode decomposition}, which can be seen as a combination of CCA and DMD~\cite{Schmid10, TRLBK14, KBBP16}.
+Furthermore, coherent mode decomposition will be derived.
 Section~\ref{sec:Numerical results} contains numerical results illustrating how to use the presented kernel-based methods for the analysis of dynamical systems.
 We conclude with a summary of the main results and open problems in Section~\ref{sec:Conclusion}.